mui/mui-x/docs/data/migration/migration-data-grid-v6/migration-data-grid-v6.md

 ### DOM changes

-The layout of the grid has been substantially altered to use CSS sticky positioned elements.
+The Data Grid's layout has been substantially altered to use CSS sticky positioned elements.
 As a result, the following changes have been made:

 - The main element now corresponds to the virtal scroller element.
 - Headers are now contained in the virtual scroller.